lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 ### Visual Inspection Zones - The Truth

-Just before you move into your new home, the Builder gives you the keys and a bundle of documents.
-The Builder tells you they have gotten 'XYZ' system installed to protect you from termites.
-You think it's all tickyboo and your home will be safe from termites.

-If the Builder didn't tell you that you should walk around your home every 3 months to check the slab edge for termite mud leads, then you **aren't** maintaining the Visual Inspection Zone that they have signed off on.
+Here's the crux: the Australian Building Code stipulates the baseline requirement for termite protection certification as halting 'concealed' termite entry.
+Following this, there's a reliance on a consistent Visual Inspection Zone spanning 75 mm to identify any external breaches.

+A significant portion of 'New Builds' in the Gold Coast inadvertently or intentionally obscure this Visual Inspection Zone through the addition of pathways, driveways, and landscaping features.
+If you take a walk around your newly constructed property and are unable to spot a continuous 75 mm of the slab edge exposed, then it's not in compliance.
+Under these conditions, a Form 43 should **not** be legitimately issued.

-#### Visual Inspection Zone Check Points:
+#### Key Points for Visual Inspection Zone:

-1. Did the Builder tell you about the reguarlar checking that needs to be done?
+1. **Communication**: Did your Builder inform you about the periodic inspections necessary to ensure termite protection?
-2. Has the exposed slab visual inspection zone of 75 mm been compromise.
-Easy, check your driveway edges where it abutts the house.
+2. **Integrity of the Inspection Zone**: Evaluate whether the stipulated 75 mm visual inspection zone around the slab has been maintained.
+A quick way to assess this is by inspecting the edges of your driveway where it meets the house.
-3. The slab edge should not be rendered, tiled, clad or concealed by flashing.
-You can paint it, but thats all.
+3. **Slab Edge Alterations**: The slab edge should remain free from renderings, tiles, claddings, or concealments via flashing.
+Painting is permissible, but any other treatment or alteration compromises the inspection zone.
-4. Has an attachement (deck, patio or cabintery) been constructed up against the external perimeter concealing the visual inspection zone?
+4. **Additional Attachments**: Has any structure like a deck, patio, or cabinetry been added adjacent to the external perimeter, thereby obscuring the visual inspection zone?
-5. Is there a termite management system in place on top or at the base of the slab edge?
+5. **Termite Management System**: Is there an effective termite prevention system integrated either atop or at the base of the slab edge?

+It's crucial to address these checkpoints to ensure that your property remains compliant with regulations and, more importantly, safe from potential termite invasions.

 ### Minimum Requirements for Visual Inspection Zones